30 second summary:

 4. Diversification: Taking expanded products/service portfolio to customers in new markets (sectors or geographies).

 Growing into new markets whilst expanding and retaining existing ones inspires a culture of innovation.
 Businesses that start by expanding their presence in existing markets discover opportunities for new services, for growing recurring income, and for increasing cross selling.
 They also find avenues for going naturally into new markets.
 By growing into new markets and/or developing new products and services, teams broaden their thinking and begin to do things they never thought possible before – fuelling innovation in other areas of the business.

 Book an exploratory call to find out how we can help you unlock your business potential.

 Other articles that may interest you:

-Growing The Business Part 1: Clarifying Your Value Proposition
+Grow The Business Part 1: How To Clarify Your Value Proposition

 3 questions to sharpen your value proposition:Why are you in business?
 The pain-points you address and value you add to customers and markets – exi...Read more